Frequently Asked Questions

 If you drop your dog off in the afternoon, he will have less time to get used to his new surroundings and meet all his old and new friends.

-The daycare dogs are already in the process of being picked up and our overnight guests are tired which leaves less chance and time for your dog to play.
+Overnight guests who arrived earlier are tired which leaves less chance and time for your dog to play.

 The choice is untimately yours of course, however, from our experience the first night is a bit tougher on the guests who were dropped off in the afternoon instead of the morning.
 And the price is the same!